jmcastellanojimenez/Rust-Learning-Guides/RustCoreConcepts.md

 ```
 · Multiple immutable references (&data), OR

-· Exactly one mutable reference (&mut data)
+· Exactly one active mutable reference (&mut data) at a time.

-- Key Point:

-It's not "one mutable reference per variable forever" - it's "one active mutable reference at a time."
 ```

 🧠 **How does Rust handle variable safety?**